SAREC-Lab/sUAS-UseCases/usecases/supporting/FlightAuthorization.md

 **Pre-Conditions**

-- Authorization service is available
+Authorization service is available

-- Flight routes and region is known
+Flight routes and region are known

 **Post Conditions**

-Success end condition
+_Success end condition:_

-- UAV is authorized to fly or authorization is denied for a valid reason
+UAV is authorized to fly or authorization is denied for a valid reason

-Failure end condition:
+_Failure end condition:_

-- UAV flies without authorization or flies outside of authorized limits
+UAV flies without authorization or flies outside of authorized limits

 **Trigger**

-- Flight routes are planned for current or future mission
+Flight routes are planned for current or future mission

 ## Main Success Scenario